QSCO-Project/About-Us/README.md

 ## **Frequently Asked Questions**

 ### **Can I inspect the code?**
-No. Our systems and tools are closed-source to ensure security and maintain control =)
+- No. Our systems and tools are closed-source to ensure security and maintain control =)

 ### **How can I contact QSCO?**
 - Visit the **Inner-Connections** page on our official website.
 - Use our **special contact platform** or connect via Discord or email (details below).

+### **How much time does the verification process take?**
+- Up to 2 months.

 ---